albedo-engine/swizzler/README.md

 ### Folder processing

-You may want to process an entire folder hierarchy.
-The [Manual Command](#manual) is handy, but can turn to be difficult to use when you need to find what files should be grouped together.
+You may want to process a folder containing several textures.
+The [Manual Command](#manual) is handy but can be difficult to use when you need to find what files should be grouped together.

-The `session` command let you use a JSON configuration file contains information about how to resolve files, and what textures to generate.
+Let's see how you could process an entire folder of images.
+In this example, we are going to generate a texture mixing the metalness in the `red` channel, and the roughness in the `alpha channel`.

-Let's see how you could process an entire folder of images, retrieve files that belong to a common asset, and generate textures containing the metalness in the `red` channel, and the roughness in the `alpha channel`.
-Let's assume the textures are in a folder named `textures`:
+Let's assume we have some textures in a folder named `textures`:

 ```sh
 $ ls ./textures
 enemy_albedo.png    enemy_metalness.png enemy_roughness.png hero_albedo.png     hero_metalness.png  hero_roughness.png
 ```

-We can use this configuration file to generate our textures:
+We can define a configuration file giving **Swizzler!** information about how to process those textures:

 ```sh
 $ cat ./config.json